msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 #### Can the system be implemented within schedule and budget (personal time and resources) using current technology (open-source)?

-> This needs a cautious assessment.
-The report should likely recommend starting with a narrow scope and core functionalities to make the project manageable as a side endeavor.

 Assessing the feasibility of implementing the proposed open-source LMS within the defined schedule and budgetary constraints, given the utilization of current open-source technology and its context as a personal side project, requires a cautious and realistic evaluation.

 From a technological standpoint, the study's findings confirm that the chosen open-source stack; vanilla PHP, HTML, JavaScript, and CSS; is indeed technically capable of supporting the development of a functional LMS.
 The assessment of current technology indicates that the necessary components for core functionalities, data management, and security can be built using available open-source resources.